 It is essential to manage the time that children spend on social media platforms.
 Allot a set time for your child to spend on their phone as a part of their routine.
 For instance, you could allow them to do this after they complete a piece of schoolwork.
 This will teach your child the importance of taking the time away from their screens and value the time they have.

 Mama Annissa, mother to Jakub and Amaya and a motherhood vlogger, shares how she effectively incorporates screen time into her son Jakub’s daily routine.
 Annissa says, “I give him screen time twice a day, and I tend to use it to my advantage.
 So first thing in the morning, I need to sit and feed Amaya, so that’s when he gets to watch blippi or sometimes nursery rhymes… Around quarter past or half past four, Jakub will get his second lot of screen time, and that usually means I can get into the kitchen and start making dinner (i).”

 4. Makes children responsible

 A set routine accustoms your children to know what they need to do.
-Whether it is a chore or an activity, they would know their responsibilities, and they do not have to be reminded repeatedly.
+Whether it is a chore such as helping you with cooking or an activity, they would know their responsibilities, and they do not have to be reminded repeatedly.
 This also helps you instill a sense of independence in children.

 Tips To Set A Daily Routine For Your Child